Pastry War: Chronology

-In a complaint to King Louis-Philippe, a French pastry chef known only as Monsieur Remontel claimed that in 1832 Mexican officers looted his shop in Tacubaya (then a town on the outskirts of Mexico City).
-However, Mexican sources claim that the officers, from Santa Anna's government, simply refused to pay for their bills.
+In a complaint to King Louis-Philippe, a French pastry chef known only as Monsieur Remontel said that in 1832 Mexican officers looted his shop in Tacubaya (then a town on the outskirts of Mexico City).
+Mexican sources said that the officers, from Santa Anna's government, simply refused to pay their bills.
 Remontel demanded 60,000 pesos as reparations for the damage (his shop was valued at less than 1,000 pesos).

-In view of Remontel's complaint (which gave its name to the ensuing conflict) and of other complaints from French nationals (among them the looting in 1828 of French shops at the Parian market and the execution in 1837 of a French citizen accused of piracy), in 1838 prime minister Louis-Mathieu Molé demanded from Mexico the payment of 600,000 pesos (3 million Francs) in damages, an enormous sum for the time, when the typical daily wage in Mexico City was about one peso (8 Mexican reals).
+In view of Remontel's complaint (which gave its name to the ensuing conflict) and of other complaints from French nationals (among them the looting in 1828 of French shops at the Parian market and the execution in 1837 of a French citizen accused of piracy), in 1838 prime minister Louis-Mathieu Molé demanded from Mexico the payment of 600,000 pesos (3 million Francs) in damages.

-When president Anastasio Bustamante made no payment, the King of France ordered a fleet under Rear Admiral Charles Baudin to declare and carry out a blockade of all Mexican ports on the Gulf of Mexico from Yucatán to the Rio Grande, to bombard the Mexican fortress of San Juan de Ulúa, and to seize the city of Veracruz, which was the most important port on the Gulf coast.
+When President Anastasio Bustamante made no payment, the French king ordered a fleet under Rear Admiral Charles Baudin to declare and carry out a blockade of all Mexican ports on the Gulf of Mexico from Yucatán to the Rio Grande, to bombard the Mexican fortress of San Juan de Ulúa, and to seize the city of Veracruz, which was the most important port on the Gulf coast.
 French forces captured Veracruz by December 1838 and Mexico declared war on France.

 With trade cut off, the Mexicans began smuggling imports in Mexico via Corpus Christi (then part of the Republic of Texas).
 Fearing that France would blockade the Republic's ports as well, a battalion of Texan forces began patrolling Corpus Christi Bay to stop Mexican smugglers.
 One smuggling party abandoned their cargo of about a hundred barrels of flour on the beach at the mouth of the bay, thus giving Flour Bluff its name.
 The United States soon sent the schooner Woodbury to help the French in their blockade.

 Meanwhile, acting without explicit government authority, Antonio López de Santa Anna, known for his military leadership, came out of retirement from his hacienda named "Manga de Clavo" near Xalapa and surveyed the defenses of Veracruz.
 He offered his services to the government, which ordered him to fight the French by any means necessary.
-He led Mexican forces against the French and fought at the Battle of Veracruz (1838).
+He led Mexican forces against the French and fought at the Battle of Veracruz in 1838.
 In a skirmish with the rear guard of the French, Santa Anna was wounded in the leg by French grapeshot.
 His leg was amputated and buried with full military honors.
-Exploiting his wounds with eloquent propaganda, Santa Anna catapulted back to power.
+Exploiting his wounds with propaganda, Santa Anna returned back to power.